 But we can also notice there are not many exercises or fitness equipment available for handicapped or disabled people.

-Well, till we can’t convince gym owners to add equipment suitable for special people, we can find a few types of machinery specially designed for the purpose.
+Well, we can’t convince gym owners to add equipment suitable for special people.
+Thus, we can find a few types of machinery specially designed for this purpose to use at home.